Creswell Eastman: Medical career

-In 1989 Eastman became director, Institute of Clinical Pathology and Medical Research (ICPMR), Westmead Hospital and Consultant Physician in Endocrinology, Westmead Hospital and was appointed Professor of Medicine and Pathology in the University of Sydney.
+In 1989, Eastman became director, Institute of Clinical Pathology and Medical Research (ICPMR), Westmead Hospital and Consultant Physician in Endocrinology, Westmead Hospital and was appointed Professor of Medicine and Pathology in the University of Sydney.
 He was responsible for developing a networked Pathology service for the public hospitals of Western Sydney (Westmead, Blacktown, Mt Druitt and Nepean) and ultimately regional and rural services for North West and Western NSW.
-In 1997 Eastman was appointed Government Analyst and Director of the Division of Analytical Laboratories (DAL) at Lidcombe providing public health and forensic laboratory services for the state of NSW, a position he held concurrently with Director of the ICPMR.
+In 1997, Eastman was appointed Government Analyst and Director of the Division of Analytical Laboratories (DAL) at Lidcombe providing public health and forensic laboratory services for the state of NSW, a position he held concurrently with Director of the ICPMR.

-In 2006 Eastman retired as Director of the ICPMR and his concurrent roles as the Director Western Area Pathology Service (1993–2006) and Government Analyst and Director Division of Analytical Laboratories (1997–2006).
+In 2006, Eastman retired as Director of the ICPMR and his concurrent roles as the Director Western Area Pathology Service (1993–2006) and Government Analyst and Director Division of Analytical Laboratories (1997–2006).

-Eastman continues as Clinical Professor of Medicine/Pathology at the University of Sydney, a position he has held since 1990, and Consultant Emeritus at Westmead Hospital.
+Eastman continued as Clinical Professor of Medicine/Pathology at the University of Sydney, a position he held beginning in 1990, and Consultant Emeritus at Westmead Hospital.

-In association with Dr Ian Hales from Sydney and Dr Shigenobu Nagataki from Japan, Eastman was the initiator of the movement to establish an Asia Oceania Thyroid Association and has held numerous positions within this organisation.
-He has been the Treasurer, an Executive Councillor and President (1980–1982) of the Endocrine Society of Australia and is a life member.
-He has been Member and Chairman of the National Health & Medical Research Council (NH&MRC) Regional Grants Committees and has held numerous positions with the Royal Australasian College of Physicians (RACP).
+In association with Dr Ian Hales from Sydney and Dr Shigenobu Nagataki from Japan, Eastman was the initiator of the movement to establish an Asia Oceania Thyroid Association and held numerous positions within this organisation.
+He was the Treasurer, an Executive Councillor and President (1980–1982) of the Endocrine Society of Australia and was a life member.
+He was Member and Chairman of the National Health & Medical Research Council (NH&MRC) Regional Grants Committees and held numerous positions with the Royal Australasian College of Physicians (RACP).
 He was a foundation member of the board of directors of Westmead Hospital Medical Research Institute/Foundation and held numerous other senior positions within the hospital.
-Eastman was also a senior adviser and has been a board member, since 2001, of the International Council on Control of Iodine Deficiency Disorders (ICCIDD), now rebadged as the Iodine Global Network (IGN).
-He is the chairman of the management committee, Australian Centre for Control of Iodine Deficiency Disorders (ACCIDD).
+Eastman was also a senior adviser and was a board member, from 2001, of the International Council on Control of Iodine Deficiency Disorders (ICCIDD), now rebadged as the Iodine Global Network (IGN).
+He was the chairman of the management committee, Australian Centre for Control of Iodine Deficiency Disorders (ACCIDD).

 Controlling and preventing IDD

-When teaching students, Eastman explains that the average person only needs a teaspoon of iodine over his or her whole life.
+When teaching students, Eastman explained that the average person only needs a teaspoon of iodine over his or her whole life.
 However, it is needed in microgram doses every day and it is particularly important for pregnant and lactating women as they supply the necessary iodine to the developing foetus and newborn baby.
 Even mild Iodine deficiency can cause goitres and decreased IQ.
 Severe iodine deficiency can likely lead to cretinism if it occurs in a child's early development.